ticoaisha/design_and_compare_architectural_styles/readme.md

 ## Microservices architecture

-Now let's take the basic monolithic architecture for the e-commerce and break it down into the distinct microservices.
+Let's take the basic monolithic architecture for the e-commerce and break it down into the distinct microservices.
 This style will help to decouple the different functionalities, allowing for independent scaling and development.

 ![Microservices architecture](/images/2_microservices_architecture.png)